 After this comes the Sixth Doctor story "Random Chance" that fits within the Transmutation of Time arc.
 In case you haven't figured this out yet, I love complex plots.
 Very, very complex plots.
 I hope I don't lose anyone along the way.
 Time travel has a tendency to do that, I have found.

 The next story in this mini-arc, "Trials and Transmutations," was published by Chaos Unlimited and is quite possibly the most complex story I have ever written.
 (It is also the longest at 110,000 words.)
 It is actually 2 stories in 1; the format having been stolen unapologetically from "Trial of a Time Lord."
 It is in 6 parts, and I have added an addendum that gives the story within the story in chronological order.

 As stated above, there are a couple of crossovers included in my Eroica fic postings.
-I played around with with cliches last year, turning them on their heads, which has resulted in quite a few short stories.
-I also ended up with several plot bunnies that others did not know what to do with, but hoped I could hammer into something interesting.
-The stories in Fried-Potatoes include the illustrations that cannot be uploaded to ff.net.
+I played around with cliches last year, turning them on their heads, which has resulted in quite a few short stories.
+I also ended up with several plot bunnies that others did not know what to do with but hoped I could hammer into something interesting.
+The stories in Fried-Potatoes include the illustrations that cannot be uploaded to .
 A couple are a direct result of challenges, and one was specifically requested by one of my beta readers.
-How could I possible disappoint her?
+How could I possibly disappoint her?